 6. Lights In The Darkness

 Seeing how the Winter Solstice celebrates the coming of light, homemade lanterns or candles are often lit and left to burn throughout the night.
 Many people prepare by making homemade beeswax candles ahead of time, some make ice lanterns to sit outside and burn all night, and others make solstice spirals to walk through, lighting candles as they go.
-Each of these are fun ways to welcome the light and sun back into your life after the cold, dark days of winter.
+Each of these are a fun way to welcome the light and sun back into your life after the cold, dark days of winter.

 7. The 13 Days of Solstice